pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Enterprise64.md

 To load a .app file with ep128, follow the instructions on http://ep128.hu/Ep_Emulator_eng.htm regarding enabling EPFileIO.rom Once configured enter `run "file:"` from BASIC and select your compiled application.

+Other emulators permit to load the file from the current folder, e.g. `load "a.app"`.

 The way the text mode is emulated seems to be different in colour mode, so a monochrome 40x25x2 mode is active by default.
 In case no screen is visible with ep128emu on old PCs, try passing the '-no-opengl' parameter at startup.